Leaving Care Personal Advisor, Fixed Term

 To access the Job Profile for this role, please follow the link below:-

-This position is subject to an Enhanced DBS check.
+This position is subject to a DBS check.

 Gloucestershire County Council is committed to safeguarding and promoting the welfare of children and young people or vulnerable adults and expects all staff and volunteers to share this commitment.